bmfrosty/SimpleBX/README.md

 * Hit Die: d4
 * Armor: Any non-metal Armor
 * Weapons: Any Weapon

 At character creation, Elves get a single level 1 spell.
 Roll once on the on the level 1 table using a d10.

 Elves use Arcanne Magic.

 ## [Dwarf]()
+* Prime Requisite: Strength and Constitution
+* Hit Die: d6
+* Armor: Any Armor or Shield sized appropriately
+* Weapons: Any Weapon except Bows and Crossbows

 * A Dwarf is mostly just a fighter that costs more XP.
 * Dwarves can use all types of armor, but it must be sized appropriately.
 * Dwarves can't use bows or crossbows.
 They just refuse.